poviolabs/PovioKit/README.md

 ## Installation

 PovioKit is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, add the following line to your Podfile:

 ```ruby
 pod 'PovioKit'
 ```

 This way you'll install all subspecs available.
-However, you could option in to install only selected subspec.
-Her is an example how to install `StartupService`:
+However, you could opt-out installing only selected subspec.
+Her is an example of how to install `StartupService`:

 ```ruby
 pod 'PovioKit/Utilities/StartupService'